jacobmstein/Kits/README.md

 ## Installation
 Head over to the [releases](https://github.com/jacobmstein/Kits/releases) and download the latest version, then simply follow [this guide](https://oxidemod.org/threads/installing-and-configuring-plugins-for-oxide.24298/).

+## Migrating
+If found in the data directory, data from the previous version of Kits is automatically migrated to the new schema.
+It's important to note that [permissions](#permissions) and [default kits](#configuration) have been updated.
+To ensure a good user experience for players it's suggested you read the corresponding sections after updating and act accordingly.

 ## Permissions
 The permission `kits.admin` is required to use most commands.
 For every kit that's created a corresponding permission is registered, following the pattern `kits.<name>`, where `name` is the name of the kit.
 A guide on using Oxide's permission system can be found [here](https://oxidemod.org/threads/using-the-oxide-permission-system.24291/).